lchski/lucascherkewski.com/_newsletters/2020-08-16-154-remembering-relax.md

 Friday afternoon, I wrapped up work and began my longest stretch of time off since 2017.

-Circumstances—and my own stubbornness—have kept me coming back to work of one kind or another regularly since then.
+It started with driving country roads to a windy fish and chips picnic with family, so I’m in good spirits.

 It’s been a long, high intensity summer.
 Not what I’d planned, but not so bad for having happened.
 To unwind, I have various hijinks planned for the next few weeks: